 Unlike some of its competitors, Meadows has not yet signaled whether it intends to participate in the state’s online gambling industry.
 However, there are clues that it might.
 The casino is operated by Pinnacle Entertainment, which recently agreed to merge with Penn National, a company with its own iGaming division.

-For that reason, and others detailed below, we believe there is a high likelihood Meadows will offer PA gamblers its own branded online casino when the industry gets the green light to launch later this year.
+For that reason, and others detailed below, we believe there is a high likelihood Meadows will offer PA gamblers its own branded online casino when the industry gets the green light to launch this summer on July 15.

 What type of welcome bonuses will Meadows online casino offer?

 While it’s difficult to predict every aspect of a land-based casino’s potential online counterpart, it’s safe to say that Meadows would offer its players two types of welcome bonuses.